megshideout/megshideout.github.io/README.md

 * **Lightbox:** Removes the need for external libraries.
 * **Mobile First:** Adaptive breakpoints for seamless viewing on handheld devices.

-### This was made for personal use only.
-If you found it interesting consider supporing me [here](https://buymeacoffee.com/megumi_bruh)
+### This project was made for personal use only.
+If you found it interesting consider supporting me [here](https://buymeacoffee.com/megumi_bruh)